sds-smith/next_portfolio/src/blog/Hooking_into_Search_Params_and_Session_Storage.md

 ---
-title: "Hooking into Search Params and Local Storage"
+title: "Hooking into Search Params"
-description: "Lifting state way up"
+description: "A custom hook for a standardized developer experience"
 date: "September 4, 2024"
 ---